FiberJS/fiber-framework/README.md

 - decoupled components
 - super lightweight
 - non-opinionated
-- webpack compatible
 - easily debuggable and testable
 - smooth like a well done cappuccino :coffee:

 ## Following the footsteps of FlightJS
 Using the orininal drive behind FlightJS: to help you write highly scalable and maintainable code as a strong base for your applications.
-Fiber's event driven architecture will help you to avoid design mistakes like **tight coupling**, **dependency-hell** (*you have to scroll a page of dependency imports to see your code*) and **wild wonders** (*magical behaviours too hard to follow and understand for common people*)
+Fiber's event driven architecture will help you to avoid design mistakes like **tight coupling** or **dependency-hell** - when *you have to scroll a page of dependency imports to see your code* and you have to *refactor all your tests because you changed something in a service*.

 ## But enhanced
 - Less freetext events, more stability
+- immutable event data
 - Using ES6, Webpack and modern debugging tools
 - Features **state encapsulation** in namespaces, but you can use it with **Redux** or can write stateful components - the choice is yours to make.